jshi31/csc249tracking/README.md

 # News

+- [x] **Feb/25/2019:** Fixed typos in [DCFtracker tutorial](https://github.com/jshi31/csc249tracking/blob/master/DCFtracker_tutorial.pdf) and added more specific description of the inference process of DCF tracker.
 - [x] **Feb/24/2019:** Fixed the bug of parameter loading in `DCFtracker.py`.
 Please use the newest repository.
 - [x] **Feb/24/2019:** Fixed the argument description in `network.py`.
 - [x] **Feb/24/2019:** Released the test result on OTB2013 dataset.